Pound eyes $1.25 as traders bet British government to lose Brexit case

 "A key risk would be if the court were to give Scotland's and Northern Ireland's assemblies a say, as that could trigger a potential constitutional crisis," Citi currency analyst Nishtha Asthan wrote in a note to clients.

-However, if that ruling were to simply lead to a delay in the triggering of Article 50 without a crisis, investors said that could boost the pound.
+If that ruling were to simply lead to a delay in the triggering of Article 50, however, without a crisis, investors said that could boost the pound.

 "Anything that's going to disrupt (the government's plans) would be sterling-positive," said Ian Gunner, currency fund manager at hedge fund Altana.